-V.F.2 Facility Justification: For much of the new technology outlets are needed and infrastructure needs to be put into place to accommodate the added load on the electrical system.
+V.F.2 Facility Justification: For much of the new technology more outlets are needed and infrastructure needs to be put into place to accommodate the added load on the electrical system.
 At a minimum each of the refrigerator and freezer should have a dedicated line so the breakers are not tripped.
-Backup generators should be considered whenever power is down for more than 8 hours as supplies keep in these are very expensive.
+Backup generators should be considered whenever power is down for more than 8 hours as supplies kept in these are very expensive.
 Open up more computer outlets in the class room so the Labdaq equipment can be used to its fullest and also moved to more convenient locations as needed.
+The computer ports are already in the class room they just need to be activated.
 The class room infrastructure should change with the needs of new equipment and testing.